schuyler/sim2075/methodology/reference/factor-loadings.md

 - Would the event be noticeably more likely when this factor is elevated?

 For Type 2, also ask:
-- Does this factor shock any of the event's pressure variables?
+- Does this factor's indicator variables capture conditions that stress the event's pressure variables?
-- How strong is the transmission from factor to pressure?
+- How strong is the correlation between factor elevation and pressure accumulation?

-Use the **Factor → State Variable Categories** mapping to check: do this factor's primary state categories include variables relevant to the event?
-If not, the loading should be low or zero.

 Assign secondary loadings only where genuine linkage exists. **Zero is a valid loading.**